-The proposed rule also would consolidate into one subpart the requirements and procedures for Notices filed with respect to State nonmember banks, State savings associations, and certain of their parent companies.
-Staff does not believe significant reasons exist to treat acquisitions of control of State savings associations differently than acquisitions of control of State nonmember banks, and the proposed rule makes the treatment of these charters as uniform as possible.
+The final rule also consolidates into one subpart the requirements and procedures for Notices filed with respect to State nonmember banks, State savings associations, and certain of their parent companies.
+Staff does not believe significant reasons exist to treat acquisitions of control of State savings associations differently than acquisitions of control of State nonmember banks, and the final rule makes the treatment of these charters as uniform as possible.
 In general, differences between the transferred regulation and Subpart E of Part 303 were resolved by conforming the provisions regarding State savings associations, to the requirements of Subpart E of Part 303.
 For example, the transferred regulation included the following provisions unique to State savings associations: "control factors" regarding the rebuttable presumptions of control; a "safe harbor", which permitted otherwise controlling acquirers to avoid filing notice; and rebuttable presumptions relating to the integrity and financial statutory factors.
-The proposed rule would not include such provisions that were unique to State savings associations and instead would adopt the same treatment for State savings associations as would be applicable for State nonmember banks.
+These provisions that were unique to State savings associations are not included in the final rule and instead the same treatment for State nonmember banks is applicable to State savings associations.